IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/05-functions.md

 ```
 {: .output}

-If we run the f function we created before on the A array, we will have
+If we run the *f* function on the A array,
 ```matlab
 f(A)
 ```